jbachell/SHA3IUF/README.md

+# SHA3

+SHA3 uses a [sponge construction](https://en.wikipedia.org/wiki/SHA-3).
+The goal here is to use machine learning to help find collisions in this function.
+We will use a combination of C and python to do this.

+## Our goals

+1. Fully understand exactly how SHA3 works.
+2. Figure out techniques to reverse this function.
+I intend to use machine learning to some extent.

-# C implementation of SHA-3 and Keccak with Init/Update/Finalize API
+## OLD_README: C implementation of SHA-3 and Keccak with Init/Update/Finalize API

 The purpose of this project is: